Taman Safari: Taman Safari I

 Nine shows are offered at Taman Safari I: the Elephant Show, Safari Theater, Various Animals Show, Tiger Show, Sea Lion Show, Bird of Prey Show, Dolphin Show, Cowboy Show, and the Globe of Death.

 Near the Wild Wild West area, visitors can see Jaksa Waterfall.
 To reach the waterfall, visitors can take the road train or walk approximately 500 meters.
 Jaksa Waterfall is 45 meters tall, and the pool underneath is shallow enough for children to play in.
 The water of Jaksa Waterfall originates from the foot of Mount Gede Pangrango.
 With some luck, visitors might also spot native wildlife, including various primates and birds.
 According to local legend, washing one's face with Jaksa Waterfall's water can make it easier to find a mate, secure sustenance, and stay youthful.
 Additionally, Taman Safari provides facilities such as a canteen and changing rooms.

 Every weeknight or holiday night, visitors can explore the Safari Journey at night on a road train accompanied by guides.
 Near the end of the trip, visitors can watch the Spectacular Light Dance, featuring fire performances by the performers.
 The zoo's Javan warty pig can only be seen during the Night Safari.

-Every weekend and holiday, visitors can hike around the forest surrounding the park.
-Before starting the hike, visitors are guided by an instructor to do some exercises.
-During the hike, they are accompanied by guides who teach them about medicinal plants, allow them to observe native wildlife from a distance, and visit the Javan leopard and Javan rusa breeding facilities, as well as an abandoned colonial era house.
-At the end of the hike, visitors can enjoy several games.

 History

 Taman Safari I was established in 1980 on 50 hectares of previously unproductive plantation land.
 In 1990, the park was designated a National Tourism Object by Susilo Sudarman, the Minister of Tourism, Postal, and Telecommunications at that time.

 In September 2017, Taman Safari introduced two giant pandas named Cai Tao (蔡涛) and Hu Chun (胡春).
 Cai Tao and Hu Chun were born at the Bifengxia Panda Base in Bifengxia, Ya'an, Sichuan, China.
 Their arrival was a long-anticipated event, marked by the construction of the "Panda Palace," which would become their home at Taman Safari.
 The pandas traveled over 4,400 kilometers, departing from Shuangliu International Airport in Chengdu, China, on 28 September 2017.
 After a five-and-a-half-hour flight, they arrived at Soekarno–Hatta International Airport.
 Following an adjustment period of approximately two months, Cai Tao and Hu Chun were displayed to the public in November 2017.
 In front of the Panda Palace are two replica statues of the pandas welcoming visitors.
 The Panda Palace is also equipped with several facilities, including a food court and a souvenir store.
 To minimize noise from vehicles, visitors must take a bus to reach the Panda Palace.
+In 2025, Hu Chun gave birth to a cub named Satrio Wiratama, marking the first time that a giant panda had been born in Indonesia.